 “If insect species losses cannot be halted, this will have catastrophic consequences for both the planet’s ecosystems and for the survival of mankind,” Francisco Sánchez-Bayo, Ph.D., a scientist at the University of Sydney in Australia, told The Guardian.

 Francisco Sánchez-Bayo is an environmental scientist and co-author of a global scientific analysis of what is causing insect population declines.
-His review insists that the diminishing of insects threatens “catastrophic collapse of nature’s ecosystems,” pointing to chemical use as one of the main drivers of insect extinction.
+His review insists that the diminishing of insects threatens “catastrophic collapse of nature’s ecosystems.”
+He points to chemical use as one of the main drivers of insect extinction.
+And, unfortunately, glyphosate is also present in some organic honey.

 A glyphosate-induced global crisis